Aquarist Species: Betta livida

 Category: Anabantids

-Global Region: Southeast Asia
+Global Region: Asia

 Distribution: Selang, Malaysia